All drains lead to the sea.

 - Use biodegradable and eco-friendly boat cleaners, without phosphates and other chemical nasties. (phosphates create algae blooms, starving the water and therefore other species, of oxygen).
 The cleanest boat-cleaning option is freshwater, a great scrubbing brush and lots of elbow-grease!

 - Install a holding tank, to collect our wastewater for pump-out.
-This isn’t required in most countries yet but if you have a pump-out near your marina or mooring, collecting your waste water in a tank and disposing of it properly is the best possible way to keep our seas cleaner.
+This isn’t required in many countries but if you have a pump-out near your marina or mooring, collecting your waste water in a tank and disposing of it properly is the best possible way to keep our seas cleaner.

 - Use shoreside facilities for showering, cleaning dishes and laundry, as far as possible.
 This way the wastewater will at least get filtrated through a multi-stage, land based sewage system, which we don’t have on our boats.